 Many of their suites have separate living rooms with sofabeds and are a great option for families.
 Click for official site.

 1 Great Place to Eat: Baba Louie’s Great Barrington

-In the middle of downtown Great Barrington—which, by the way, is a great little shopping town for kids and adults—sits a great little pizza restaurant, Baba Louie’s.
+In the middle of downtown Great Barrington sits a great little pizza restaurant, Baba Louie’s.
 Although you can get a classic cheese pizza for your picky ones, their menu is full of fresh combinations that will make you want to return, and soon.
 We were particularly taken with the Puttanesca pizza, with shrimp, anchovies, capers, and green olives.
 They offer a gluten-free crust.
-They also have a daily pasta special, and a children’s pasta meal served with a side of broccoli.
+Also, check for the daily pasta special, and a children’s pasta meal served with a side of broccoli.
 Click for official site.